Gunock/CUBEMX_HAL_CPP_CLASSES/README.md

 ## What's done
 - GPIO wrapper (with functions for multi pin toggle/write)
-- Timer wrapper
+- Timer
-- ADC and DAC wrappers
+- ADC and DAC
-- UART wrapper
+- UART
 - USB VCP (transmit only)
-- Interrupts wrapper
+- Interrupts

 ## Test project
 Test project is included in this repo.
 It's located in test folder.
 It was made for STM32F4 Discovery (STM32F407).